ernshahi/dsa-python-lab/code/02-two-pointers/overview.md

 - The two pointers are usually initialized to the start and end of the array or list.
 - The two pointers are then moved towards each other until they meet.
 - The two pointers are usually used to find a pair of elements in an array or list that satisfy a certain condition.
+- List must be sorted for two pointers to work.

 ## Problems
 - Two sum